Reece-Ogidih/AlgoTradingSystem/README.md

 ### Machine Learning Integration

-- ML model trained on enriched historical dataset (OHLCV + indicators)
+- ML model trained on enriched historical dataset as well as backtested results for original trading logic (OHLCV + indicators + historical trade signals)
 - Outputs float confidence value in range [0.0, 1.0]
 - Model does **not** directly decide trades — it **modulates** trade weight